SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 You can reinstall SickChill through pip, see [pip]().

-## I'm currently using the SABtoSickbeard script with SABNZB, however failed downloads don't work.
+## I'm currently using the SABtoSickbeard script with SABNZB, however, failed downloads don't work.

 Switch to the [NZBtoMedia](NZBtoMedia.md) scripts.
 The package contains a script called NZBtoSickbeard.
 This will provide full and automatic failed download handling.
-Installation is almost identical as the SABtoSickbeard script.
+Installation is almost identical to the SABtoSickbeard script.

 ## Error: Rar Not Supported: No suitable RAR unpacker installed

-SickChill has the ability to unpack RAR-archived releases but requires the external `unrar` command on Linux, Mac, FreeBSD and other Unix OS.
+SickChill has the ability to unpack RAR-archived releases but requires the external `unrar` command on Linux, Mac, FreeBSD, and other Unix OS.
 In Windows, it uses unrar.dll(x86) or unrar64.dll(x86_64) which are included in SickChill.

 If you get this error, you need to make sure unrar is installed and available into PATH.